Haierlab/eslame-project/README.md

   - make responsive content with bootstrap framework

   #### [1.1.0] - 05/07/2019
+  - add date and time on jadwal sholat
   - remove instamedia plugin
+  - remake article content
+  - make responsive

   #### [1.1.1] - 06/07/2019
   - rebuild all page make more responsive
   - add selected location on jadwal sholat (prayer times)
-  - add date and time on jadwal sholat
   - add instagram endpoint on footer
   - add jquery clock plugin on jadwal sholat
   - rebuild instamedia with @eslame.id instagram API
   - fix lagging when open in smartphone

+  #### [1.1.2] - 06/07/2019
+  - now clock on jadwal sholat more responsive on 5" display

 ## Built With
 **Framework & Library**